sunnyjutt/wallcraftai-legal/privacy-policy.md

     <strong>Last Updated:</strong> November 1, 2024
 </div>

-<p>Muhammad Awais Sarwar ("we," "our," or "us") operates the WallCraft AI mobile application (the "App").
+<p>Muhammad Awais Sarwar operates the WallCraft AI mobile application.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our App.</p>

 <p><strong>By using WallCraft AI, you agree to the collection and use of information in accordance with this policy.</strong></p>